How to Back Up an iPhone (iCloud, Mac, or Windows)

 Step 1: Step 1: Check Your iCloud Backup Size

 Open Settings, tap your name at the top, then iCloud.
-From there, tap Manage Storage, then Backups, and select your iPhone.
+Tap Manage Storage, then Backups, and pick your iPhone from the list.

-The top three lines show Last Backup, Backup Size, and Next Backup Size.
+Look at the top three lines: Last Backup, Backup Size, and Next Backup Size.
 Focus on Next Backup Size.
-If it's under 5 GB, you're set with the free iCloud tier.
-If it's over, you've got a couple of choices to make.
+If it's under 5 GB, the free iCloud tier covers you.
+If it's over, you've got a couple of choices to make in the next two steps.

 Tip

-Backup Size is what's currently stored.
-Next Backup Size is what the next backup will use.
-They can be very different if you've added a lot of data since the last backup ran.
+Backup Size is what iCloud already stores.
+Next Backup Size is what the upcoming run will use.
+They can differ by a lot if you've added photos or apps since the last backup.

 2